 In connection with the sale of the ADSs to be purchased by Wainwright, Wainwright will be deemed to have received compensation in the form of underwriting commissions and discounts, as set forth in the underwriting agreement.
-In the offering Wainwright's commissions and discounts will be 7.5% of the aggregate gross proceeds from the ADSs it sells pursuant to the underwriting agreement, or \$ per ADS.
+In the offering Wainwright's commissions and discounts will be 7.5% of the aggregate gross proceeds from the ADSs it sells pursuant to the underwriting agreement, or \$1.25625 per ADS.
 After the initial offering of the ADSs, the public offering price, concessions or any other term of the offering may be changed by Wainwright.
 The following table shows the public offering price, underwriting discounts and commissions and proceeds before expenses to us.
-The information assumes either no exercise or full exercise by Wainwright of its option to purchase up to an additional ADSs.
+The information assumes either no exercise or full exercise by Wainwright of its option to purchase up to an additional 180,000 ADSs.

-Total

-Per ADS (\$) Without Option To Purchase Additional ADSs (\$) With Option To Purchase Additional ADSs (\$)
+То Total Per ADS (\$) Without Option To Purchase Additional ADSs (\$) With Option To Purchase Additional ADSs (\$) Offering price 16.75 20,100,000 23,115,000 Underwriting discounts and commissions.
+1.25625 1,507,500 1,733,625 Proceeds to us, before expenses 15.49375 18,592,500 21,381,375

-Offering price

-We have also agreed to pay to Wainwright, a management fee equal to 1% of the aggregate gross proceeds of the offering.
+In addition to the underwriting discounts and commissions, we have also agreed to pay to Wainwright, a management fee equal to 1% of the aggregate gross proceeds of the offering, which is not included in the table above.

-We estimate the total expenses payable by us for the offering, excluding the underwriting discounts and commissions and the management fees, to be approximately \$\\$million\$, which includes (i) a \$\\$40,000 non-accountable expense allowance payable to Wainwright, and (ii) reimbursement of legal fees and expenses of up to \$178,035 (or €150,000).
+We estimate the total expenses payable by us for the offering, excluding the underwriting discounts and commissions and the management fees, to be approximately \$2.04 million, which includes (i) a \$40,000 non-accountable expense allowance payable to Wainwright, and (ii) reimbursement of legal fees and expenses of up to \$258,000 (or €215,000).

-We have also agreed to pay Wainwright a tail fee equal to the compensation in the offering if any investor which Wainwright contacted or introduced us to during the term of Wainwright's engagement (other than investors who have a pre-existing relationship with us) provides us with further capital in a public offering and such offering or transaction is consummated during the 12-month period following termination or expiration of that certain engagement letter, dated November 3, 2020, entered into between us and Wainwright.
+We have also agreed to pay Wainwright a tail fee equal to the compensation in the offering if any investor which Wainwright contacted or introduced us to during the term of Wainwright's engagement (other than investors who have a pre-existing relationship with us) provides us with further capital in a public offering and such offering or transaction is consummated during the 12-month period following termination or expiration of that certain engagement letter, dated November 3, 2020, entered into between us and Wainwright, as amended.